LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ###### Mazikeen's Story
-Mazikeen awakens in a crater, with no memory of how or why they are there.
-Mazikeen unleashes a wave of energy - a combin
+Mazikeen awakens, with no memory of how or why they are there.
+While running in an attempt to escape, Mazikeen unleashes a wave of energy - a combination of the power of the trident and a part of her soul.
+This causes her to fall into unconsciousness and collapse, rolling down a hill and into

 ###### Alfread's Story